Crow PIs work with a wonderful team of undergraduate and graduate researchers (below).

 Dilara Avci

-is a first-year doctoral student in Second Language Acquisition & Teaching program at the University of Arizona.
-She completed her Master’s Degree in Teaching English as a Second Language program at the University of Arizona in 2023.
-She has taught English across diverse backgrounds and age levels including K-12 and college-level English Composition.
-Her research interests are second language writing and material design with the application of innovative approaches such as genre pedagogy and corpus linguistics.
+is a doctoral candidate in Second Language Acquisition & Teaching program at the University of Arizona.
+She is the current Graduate Assistant Director of International Foundations Writing at the University of Arizona.
+She has taught English across diverse backgrounds and age levels, including K-12 and college-level Foundations Writing.
+Her research interests are second language/multilingual writing and teaching with a focus on teacher education, emerging digital technologies, and the application of innovative approaches such as genre pedagogy and corpus linguistics.
+She currently serves as the co-editor of the Journal of Second Language Acquisition and Teaching.

 Bernard Brefo Cassie

-is a second-year MA TESL student at the University of Arizona.
-He has taught first-year writing classes at the University of Ghana and is currently a graduate teaching assistant in the writing program at the University of Arizona.
-His research interests include corpus linguistics, gamification of L2 learning materials and second language writing.
+is a doctoral student in the Second Language Acquisition and Teaching program at the University of Arizona.
+He holds an M.A. in TESL from the University of Arizona, as well as a B.A. in English and Political Science from the University of Ghana.
+He is currently a graduate teaching assistant in the University of Arizona’s Writing Program.
+His research interests include corpus linguistics, technology-enhanced language learning, and second language writing.

 Dr. Nina Conrad